 An example of a US Female Citizen with her destination to Belgium ⇓

 |Name of Insurance Plan||IMG Hopper from Pacific Prime|

 |Age 30 – 36||€105.00 (for 3-months)|

 |Age 40||€180 (for 3-months)|

 † ‘Excess’ or ‘deductible’ are the same words (American English and UK English).
-It refers to the amount of medical claim one will cover first before the insuring company starts reimbursing claims.
+It refers to the amount of medical claim one will cover first before the insurance company starts reimbursing claims.

-- Zero Excess means that one get a full reimbursement in a claim up to the specific amount stated.
+- Zero Excess means that one gets a full reimbursement in a claim up to the specific amount stated.
 AXA Schengen Low-Cost Plan has a zero excess amount by default.